Outburn-IL/foob-docs/solution-description.md

 ![Alt text](img/Fume-plugin-dataflow.png)

 The IRIS production accepts a message over the exposed REST endpoint (default method) and passes the message to the Intersystems FUME plugin Business Service.
 Intersystems FUME plugin forwards a message to the FUME engine REST API along with the conversion map.
-The conversion map selection depends on the deployed workflow on site and supports various configurations, starting from static FUME conversion map configuration for each incoming message up to complex Routing Rules configuration supported by FUME Plugin HL7 V2 Web UI.
-The FUME service transforms the data and returns an FHIR resource (or a collection of separate FHIR resources packed into an FHIR Bundle, depending on the conversion map) to IRIS production.
+The conversion map selection depends on the deployed workflow on site and supports various configurations, from static FUME conversion map configuration for each incoming message, and up to complex Routing Rules configuration supported by FUME Plugin HL7 v2 Web UI.
+The FUME service transforms the data and returns a FHIR resource (or a collection of separate FHIR resources packed into an FHIR Bundle, depending on the conversion map) to IRIS production.
 Finally, IRIS production submits FHIR data to the FHIR Server (internal IRIS FHIR repository or external FHIR Server) according to the pre-defined rules based on the FHIR resource type.

 > InterSystems FUME Plugin components and features

 The InterSystems FUME plugin comprised the following main features and default components:

-1. [**FUME Plugin ZPM package installer**](installation.md) supporting various platforms, implementation scenarios, and configuration options.
+1. [**FUME Plugin ZPM package installer**](installation.md) supports various platforms, implementation scenarios, and configuration options.
-2. [**FUME Plugin Rest Service**](configuration.md#iris-fume-plugin-rest-service) supporting source messages accepting in the following formats: JSON,CSV,HL7 V2.
+2. [**FUME Plugin Rest Service**](configuration.md#iris-fume-plugin-rest-service) supports source messages accepting in the following formats: JSON,CSV,HL7 v2.
-3. [**FUMEBusinessService**](configuration.md#fumebusinessservice-component) HTTP Adapter based Business Service supporting source messages accepting  in the following formats: JSON,CSV,HL7 V2
+3. [**FUMEBusinessService**](configuration.md#fumebusinessservice-component) HTTP Adapter based Business Service supporting acception of source messages in the following formats: JSON,CSV,HL7 v2.
 4. [**FUMETransformOperation**](configuration.md#fumetransformoperation-component) Business Operation class allowing "One click" based FUME integration and conversion map configuration from the Production Configuration page.
 5. [**FUMEStoreOperation**](configuration.md#fumestoreoperation-component) Business Operation class allows the interaction with the FHIR Server (internal IRIS FHIR  repository or external FHIR Server) and provides automatic REST call construction depending on the FHIR resource type/structure received from FUME.
 6. [**FUMEBusinessProcess**](configuration.md#development-and-customization-of-production-business-processes-using-iris-fume-plugin-components) allows entire solution workflow management according to the business requirements.
-The BP is capable of managing FUME conversion map calls in addition or instead of FUMETransformOperation, registration of additional components, and coordination of the data flow.
+The BP is capable of managing FUME conversion map calls in addition, or instead of FUMETransformOperation, registration of additional components, and coordination of the data flow.
-7. [**FUME HL7v2 Web-based plugin**](fume-tester.md), allowing HL7 V2 to FHIR conversion management by configuring specially designed, FUME-based routing rules
+7. [**FUME HL7v2 Web-based plugin**](fume-tester.md), allows HL7 v2 to FHIR conversion management by configuring specially designed, FUME-based routing rules